AI Automation Β· Workflow

 Job change signals

-UserGems detects job changes across 21+ signal types including role moves, hiring spikes, and content engagement, then uses Gem-E to generate personalized outreach for each triggered contact.
+UserGems detects job changes across 21+ signal types, then uses Gem-E to generate personalized outreach for each triggered contact with CRM sync built in.

 21+ signals AI outreach CRM sync